tmtygnz/Laps_Remote/README.md

 This is a software used with LapsDR to create a contactless health checkup

 ### NOTE!⬇️
-This Project Will Be Migrating To .Net MAUI
+This Project Will Be Migrating To .Net MAUI Or WPF

 ### Getting Started
 ---